-I have already discussed a few techniques of using a mixture of window light and light modifiers as well as using artificial lighting here.
-The best way to experiment with these lighting techniques is to capture portrait photography.
-With the ongoing lockdowns, you have not only got the time to experiment with portrait photography but (as long as you don’t live alone) you also have at least one subject you can ask to model for you.
+I have already discussed a few techniques of using a mixture of window light and light modifiers, as well as using artificial lighting here.
+The best way to experiment with these lighting techniques is to shoot portrait photography.
+With the ongoing lockdowns, you have not only got the time to experiment with portrait photography, but (as long as you don’t live alone) you also have at least one subject you can ask to model for you.

-Portrait photography has a lot of dimensions and it is not only about focusing on the eyes and a bit of negative space.
+Portrait photography has numerous dimensions, and it is not only about focusing on the eyes and a bit of negative space.
 You can shoot environmental portrait photography using a wide-angle lens.
 You can experiment with the light and create different moods.
-Even the process of post-processing offers some interesting options to explore.
-Such as creating a black and white look or even a contrasty look.
+Even the process of post-processing offers some interesting options to explore, such as creating a black and white look or even a contrasty look.

 10. Scan Your Old Photos

 You can use software such as Photomyne to help you in this process.
 We recently reviewed Photomyne on our website.
 This is an Ai-based algorithm designed for scanning multiple paper prints in one go.
 The software can also automatically crop the images and then enhance them.
-The final thing that they can do is save the images on to a digital album.
+The final thing that you can do is to save the images to a digital album.

 11. Get a Loupedeck

-If you are in a country that’s still having its e-commerce platforms operational or still allowing the delivery of non-essential items, you can pick up new hardware for your computer or your camera.
+If you are in a country that still has operational e-commerce platforms or still allows the delivery of non-essential items, you can pick up new hardware for your computer or your camera.
 One item that we strongly recommend is a Loupedeck.

-12. Get a New Photo or Video Editing Software
+12. Get New Photo or Video Editing Software

 One thing that doesn’t require physical delivery is software.
 You just have to subscribe or make a one-time purchase and download.
 If you always wanted to try out that new piece of photo editing or video editing software now is the perfect time to do that.